top of page

 Protein: ~7g per cup (soy milk)

-A solid option for those avoiding dairy.
+An option for those avoiding dairy.
 Look for unsweetened and fortified versions.

 9. Whole Grains